travelping/cennsonic/docs/components/network.md

 $ kubectl -n kube-system get po -l k8s-app=kube-apiserver -o jsonpath='{.items[0].spec.containers[?(@.name=="kube-apiserver")].command[3]}' | cut -d= -f2
 ```

 Modify Macvlan interfaces according to your needs.
-Make sure you use master
+Make sure you specified
-interface available on the nodes.
+a master device name of the interface that available on the nodes.

 Create the configuration: